commercialhaskell/stack/doc/GUIDE.md

 them may get commented out.

-When packages are commented out you will see a warning every time you run a command which needs the config file.
-The warning can be disabled by editing the config file and removing it.
+When packages are commented out you will see a warning every time you run a command which needs the configuration file.
+The warning can be disabled by editing the configuration file and removing it.

 #### Using a specific resolver